DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 The grouping of the data brings out how its covariance structure differs across levels of fertilizer saturation.
 We see one axis contract as the other expands.

+While many of the countries of Africa fell within the leftmost cluster, it is of note that many of those that instead fell into the orange cluster belong to SDAC, an international organization that, among other things, promotes a certain set agricultural policies, such as fertilizer subsidies.

 ## Sources